Trolleybuses in Solingen: History

 The first trolleybus route was brought into service on 19 June 1952.
 The network was a conversion of the previous tram network.
 Conversion from tramway was completed on 2 December 1959.
 Extensions to the system were opened in 1981–82 – Schlagbaum to Hasselstraße (2.6 km) and Höhscheid to Brockenberg (0.8 km) respectively – and in 1993 from Aufderhöhe to Mangenberg/Graf-Wilhelm-Platz (8.2 km).

 The mid-1990s saw plans to replace the trolleybuses with diesel buses, but this was never pursued; trolleybuses being preferred over diesel vehicles because of superior acceleration and better suitability for the hilly terrain.

 In 2009, the last non-articulated trolleybus was withdrawn from service.
-In November of the same year, route 683 was extended from its trolleybus turntable (which can't be used by articulated buses) in Unterburg to Burger Bahnhof using diesel motors of the then-newest Hess trolleybuses.
+In November of the same year, route 683 was extended from its trolleybus turntable (which was incompatible with articulated buses) in Unterburg to Burger Bahnhof, using diesel motors of the then-newest Hess trolleybuses.
 In August 2014, route 683 was similarly extended on its northern end from Vohwinkel Schwebebahn station to Vohwinkel railway station using diesel motors.

 In the late 2010s, the Batterie-Oberleitungs-Bus (BOB) project started to be developed.
 Using in-motion charging on non-electrified streets, Stadtwerke Solingen plans to convert all of its diesel bus lines to electric operation.
 The first diesel bus route to be converted this way has been route 695 from Gräfrath Abteiweg to Meigen, which started electric service on 31 October 2019.
 It uses the existing trolleybus wires between Unionstraße and Bahnhof Mitte, with only short new sections being constructed at junctions of route 695 and at its terminuses.

 In 2023, the Berkhof Premier AT18 generation of vehicles was withdrawn from service, being replaced by Batterie-Oberleitungsbus vehicles.